NamesMT/starter-fullstack/memory-bank/systemPatterns.md

-# System Patterns & Conventions: starter-fullstack
+# System Patterns & Conventions: starter-monorepo

-This document details the established architectural patterns, technology choices, and coding conventions used within the `starter-fullstack` project.
+This document details the established architectural patterns, technology choices, and coding conventions used within the `starter-monorepo` project.

 ## 1. Architectural Patterns